24 Apr 2026

 Even experienced investors tend to underestimate the importance of liquidity and may fall into one of these typical traps.

-1. Investing all capital in Illiquid Assets
+1. Investing all capital in illiquid assets

 In pursuit of higher returns, investors sometimes allocate too large a share of their funds to fixed-term or other less liquid investments.